 – Blend songs together – A transition we do every week is connect our opening song click/loop to the opening countdown video.
 That’s a simple way to always have a great transition there.
 Since we’ve determined we don’t need to flow in that moment or talk too much, it works well.
 You can do the same with certain songs in your set.
 Rather than ending, pausing and clicking off a new song, have the drums begin the next song before the previous song dies out.
 Find creative ways to make the transition seamless and rehearse it.

-Remember, the goal of our transitions, rehearsal and planning is to connect hearts with God.
+Remember, the goal of our worship transitions, rehearsal and planning is to connect hearts with God.
 We want to create an undistracting atmosphere that helps people see the perfections of Jesus more clearly.

 I’d love to hear from you about this.
 How do you approach your transitions?